 The following examples demonstrate varying levels of instructor involvement in the accommodation process.
 The examples are not designed to guide the selection of accommodations for a particular student.

 Accommodations which require little or no involvement by the instructor

-Tape recording class lectures and discussions might be a necessary accommodation for some students.
-If DSPS approves use of a tape recorder for a student, faculty must allow it.
-Tape recorders are specifically mentioned in Section 504 of the Rehabilitation Act as a means of providing full participation in educational programs and activities.
+Recording class lectures and discussions might be a necessary accommodation for some students.
+If DSPS approves use of a recording device for a student, faculty must allow it.
+Recording devices are specifically mentioned in Section 504 of the Rehabilitation Act as a means of providing full participation in educational programs and activities.
 As a general rule, any classroom material on which a student typically would take notes might be recorded.
 Occasionally, classroom discussion reveals items of a personal nature about students.
-If open discussions tend to reveal personal information, it would be appropriate to ask the student with a disability to turn off the tape recorder during these discussions.
+If open discussions tend to reveal personal information, it would be appropriate to ask the student with a disability to turn off the recording device during these discussions.